Cooking for Thanksgiving

 There are so many vegetable dishes you can use to fill your table with the abundance of the season.

-And this year, let’s try no recipe recipes.
+This year, let’s try no recipe recipes.

 Load up your shopping cart with root vegetables, potatoes, sweet potatoes and winter squash.
 Make sure you have yummy olive oil and some fresh rosemary.
 Bring home some apples or pears.
 Tempeh or lentils will make for a delicious protein-packed side dish.